a-bird-of-paradise/flex-and-bison/README.md

     And I had to destroy the scanner and the other `malloc()`/`calloc()`ed elements of the context, because the sanitisers catch these leaks now (which didn't matter when the lexer `exit()`ed).

+    As a coda to this exercise, I also reimplemented it in `C++` using the latest Flex and bison features.
+[Read all about it](misc/cppcalc/README.md).
+There is a steeper learning curve but, once you get it, the ability to use objects means you can be more expressive and also take advantaage of object destructors to save many memory issues in `C`.

 2. We can break the LALR parser relatively easily with the `ON DUPLICATE` statement.
 As the scanner returns one token for `ON[ \t\n]+DUPLICATE` statements like
     ````sql
     INSERT INTO t1 (a,b,c)